Codecademy/docs/content/uiux/concepts/image/image.md

 ---
-Title: 'Image'
+Title: "Image"
-Description: 'An image is a visual representation of something.'
+Description: "An image is a visual representation of something."
 Subjects:
-  - 'Web Design'
+  - "Web Design"
 Tags:
-  - 'UI'
+  - "UI"
-  - 'UX'
+  - "UX"
 CatalogContent:
-  - 'intro-to-ui-ux'
+  - "intro-to-ui-ux"
-  - 'path/front-end-engineer-career-path'
+  - "path/front-end-engineer-career-path"
 ---

 **Images** come in different forms, like photographs, illustrations, or digital art.
 In contrast to [animations](https://www.codecademy.com/resources/docs/uiux/animations) and [videos](https://www.codecademy.com/resources/docs/uiux/videos), images are static.
 However, designers may add motion to images, transforming them into animations.